Audi V8: Features

 The Audi V8 came standard with a range of features, including a BOSE audio system with eight speakers, walnut wood trim, leather interior, and heated seats.
 Some available colors included pearl white, lago blue (teal), blue mica, tornado red and black.
 All paint finishes were pearlescent or metallic.
-The lists below details other standard and optional features.
+The lists below detail other standard and optional features.

 Standard

 Standard features that came with the Audi V8.